KittenLord/LocalizationLib/README.md

 A C# library for localization, allowing for clean and organized localization tree.

-You can write localization in json using following example:
+Using this library, localization can be writted in a tree form like this one below:

 ```json
 {